-This way we can construct infinitely many eigensets. } \end{ex}
+This way we can construct infinitely many non-homothetic eigensets. } \end{ex}

-\begin{remark} {\em Theorem~\ref{th.70} cannot be applied to the system constructed in Example~\ref{ex.20} because it has two dominant regimes: $A_1$ and $A_2$.
+\begin{remark} {\em Theorem~\ref{th.80} cannot be applied to the system constructed in Example~\ref{ex.20} because it has two dominant regimes: $A_1$ and $A_2$.
 The eigenset consists of four ivies with one-point stems~$\{\bp_i\}, \{\bq_i\}, \ i=1,2$ (see Theorem~\ref{th.30}). } \end{remark}

-The author expresses his gratitude to the anonymous Referee for attentive reading and valuable remarks.
+\begin{remark} {\em If~$\cA$ is convex, then all reachable sets are compact.
+Indeed, the boundedness is obvious and the closeness follows from the existence of solution of the optimal control problem:

+Here the function~$\varphi$ is linear both in~$\bx$ and in the control variable~$A$, which takes values from a convex compact set; the objective function~$f_0$ is continuous and convex.
+Under these conditions, the solution exists (see, for instance,~\cite{F62}).
+Thus, if there exists a sequence of trajectories~$ \bx_k$ such that the values~$\bx_k(t)$ converge to some point~$\by$, then there exists a trajectory for which~$\bx(t) = \by$.
+We see that~$M_t$ is closed.} \end{remark}

+{\tt Proof of Theorem~\ref{th.20}}.
+Firstly, we consider the case of an irreducible system.
+After a suitable translation, it can be assumed that $\sigma(\cA) = 0$.
+Then, by Corollary~\ref{c.10}, for every eigenset~$M$, we have $M_t = M, \ t \in \re_+$.